dexiouz/100DaysOfCode/README.md

 Take a look at that code structure again.
 Notice to a shock that, methods such as "_sayAge() and   _greeting()" are not lexically inside "function Dogs".
 Variables declared inside of function Dogs won't be visible to the methods.

-on this, there appears a general agreement that internal properties and methods like  "_sayAge() and   _greeting()"  are prepended with an underscore.
+On this, there appears a general agreement that internal properties and methods like  "_sayAge() and   _greeting()"  are prepended with an underscore "_".
 It's just an agreement technically, the outer code can still access them.

-**Advantage over the functional pattern**
+**Advantages over the functional pattern**

 1 In the prototype method, all methods are stored in Dogs.prototype which is shared between all user objects.
 An object just stores data.
 2 In the functional pattern each method has its own copy of every method.
-We have o assign a different copy of a method e.g sayAge(){...} and other methods in the constructor.
+We have to assign a different copy of a method e.g sayAge(){...} and other methods in the constructor.

 To crown it all, the prototypal method is more memory efficient and also allows us to setup the inheritance in a very eficient way.
 Plus there's a special syntax construct "class" that promises great syntaxes.

+**Day80 of #100Daysof Code**